 Testing of Blood Sample

-No matter your blood test results say, do not jump to the conclusion that you have to plead guilty.
-Call Suhre & Associates and have attorney Rock Lee review your results to determine the best course of action for you and your case.
+No matter what your blood test results say, do not jump to the conclusion that you have to plead guilty.
+Call Suhre & Associates, LLC, and have our Indianapolis DUI lawyers review your results to determine the best course of action for you and your case.

 Our Indianapolis Criminal Defense Law firm also provides: